 - Certain arrangements include multiple performance obligations and revenue is recognized upon completion of each performance obligation, such as when a document is filed with a regulatory agency and upon completion of printing the related document.
 For arrangements with multiple performance obligations, the transaction price is allocated to the separate performance obligations.
 When the Company provides customer specific solutions, observable standalone selling price is rarely available.
 As such, standalone selling price is determined using an estimate of the standalone selling price of each distinct service or product, taking into consideration historical selling price by customer for each distinct service or product, if available.
 These estimates may vary from the final amounts invoiced to the customer and are adjusted upon completion of all performance obligations.
 Customers may be invoiced subsequent to the recognition of revenue for completed performance obligations, resulting in contract asset balances. - Revenue for arrangements without a regulatory filing generally have a single performance obligation.
-As the services and products provided are not distinct within the context of the contract, the revenue is recognized upon completion of the services performed or upon completion of printing of the related product. - Warehousing, fulfillment services and shipping and handling are each separate performance obligations.
-As a result, when the Company provides warehousing and future fulfillment services, revenue for the composition services performed and printing of the product is recognized upon completion of the performance obligation(s), as control of the inventory has transferred to the customer and the inventory is being stored at the customer's request.
+As the services and products provided are not distinct within the context of the contract, the revenue is recognized upon completion of the services performed or upon completion of printing of the related product.

-Because substantially all of the Company's products are customized, product returns are not significant; however, the Company accrues for the estimated amount of customer credits at the time of sale.
+Because substantially all of the Company's products are customized, product returns are not significant.